 Whether you are the victim of a singular life-threatening situation or you have been exposed to a string of traumatic experiences, EMDR can help you come out of the shadows and begin living.
 Using this evidence-based, research-driven intervention, you can learn to process your pain and transform it into something that no longer binds or limits you.
 With a little work, you or your child can finally put the past where it belongs while gaining the awareness, tools, and courage to face life with confidence and resilience.

-In our first session, we’ll begin with a comprehensive interview and assessment to better understand how trauma is manifesting in your life and to see if EMDR is the best option for your situation.
-Because EMDR is a gradual process of exploring and simultaneously reprocessing the past, our early sessions will center on discussion and preparation before we get to the core of the treatment method.
+In the first session, you begin with a comprehensive interview and assessment to better understand how trauma is manifesting in your life and to see if EMDR is the best option for your situation.
+Because EMDR is a gradual process of exploring and simultaneously reprocessing the past, your early sessions will center on discussion and preparation before you get to the core of the treatment method.

-To that end, we may look at how prevalent trauma symptoms are and the challenges they are creating in your life.
-We’ll work on cultivating trust, building visualization (meditation) skills, and mindfulness strategies to help you stay grounded during and after sessions.
-We will also try to identify and reframe any negative cognitions (beliefs) or feelings about yourself that were generated or adopted through the experience.
-Then, once you feel safe and emotionally ready, we can dig a little deeper and begin accelerating the healing process.
+To that end, you may look at how prevalent trauma symptoms are and the challenges they are creating in your life.
+You’ll work on cultivating trust, building visualization (meditation) skills, and mindfulness strategies to help you stay grounded during and after sessions.
+You will also try to identify and reframe any negative cognitions (beliefs) or feelings about yourself that were generated or adopted through the experience.
+Then, once you feel safe and emotionally ready, you can dig a little deeper and begin accelerating the healing process.

 PERHAPS YOU ARE CONSIDERING EMDR THERAPY, BUT YOU STILL HAVE SOME QUESTIONS OR CONCERNS…

 I already feel vulnerable, and I’m worried this will make things worse.